 The Department’s R&E contributions are critical to the nation’s defense.
 The R&E community has three strategic guiding imperatives:

-- Mitigate new and emerging adversary threats that could degrade U.S. (and allied) capabilities;
+- Mitigate current and emerging adversary threats that could degrade U.S. (and allied) capabilities;

-- Affordable enable new or extended capabilities in existing military systems;
+- Affordably enable new or extended capabilities in existing military systems;

-- Develop technology surprise through science and engineering applications to military problems.
+- Create technology surprise through science and engineering applications to military problems.

 These imperatives complement the seven science and technology (S&T) priorities approved in 2011 by then-Secretary of Defense Robert Gates and provide the focus to meet future the Department’s technological goals.

 The Assistant Secretary of Defense for Research and Engineering (ASD(R&E)) provides S&T leadership throughout the Department of Defense; shaping strategic direction and strengthening the research and engineering coordination efforts to meet tomorrow's challenges.

 "We're investing aggressively in innovation.
 We're pushing the envelope with research into new technologies - on robotics, data science, cybersecurity, biotech, hypersonic engines that can fly over five times the speed of sound, and I could go on.
 We're drilling tunnels through that wall that sometimes seems to separate government from scientists and commercial technologists - making it more permeable so more of America's brightest minds can contribute to our mission of national defense..."

 Aug.
 28, 2015